American Microscopical Society: Photomicrography contest

-Funding and Fellowships
+Funding and fellowships

-Student Research Funding
+Student research funding

 The AMS Student Research Fellowship funds are offered to university students as financial assistance for summer research projects involving microscopy.

 There are two fellowships of $1000 each that the AMS awards to students.
 Undergraduate and graduate proposals are assessed separately.

 The guidelines apply to any undergraduate or graduate student who is a member of the AMS, with the exception of students who received this award in the past.

-AMS Student Travel Awards
+AMS student travel awards

-AMS Travel awards are funds of $250 for transportation to the annual AMS meetings, which are joint endeavors between the AMS and the Society of Integrative and Comparative Biology.
+AMS travel awards are funds of $250 for transportation to the annual AMS meetings, which are joint endeavors between the AMS and the Society for Integrative and Comparative Biology.

-The AMS offers financial awards to three student members who are chosen to present at the annual AMS/SICB 2016 meeting in Portland, Oregon, in early January.

-AMS Microscopy Training Fellowships
+AMS microscopy training fellowships

-The AMS Microscopy Training Fellowship funds are for support of graduate students and faculty members at the beginning of their careers.
+The AMS microscopy training fellowship funds are for support of graduate students and faculty members at the beginning of their careers.
 The funds are for training in new microscopy techniques.
 There are two fellowships of $1000 each are available each year, and the training may be obtained either through public courses and workshops or through private courses taken at other institutions.

 The guidelines apply to any graduate student or early career faculty member who is a full member of AMS, again with the exception of past fellowship recipients.

 Applications from graduates students and faculty members are also assessed independently and awards are rewarded at a maximum of $1000.